bhisaac/5eFP/5eFP-SRD.md

 ## Second Wind (Rest)

 You have a limited well of stamina that you can draw on to protect yourself from harm.
-Once during your turn, you receive up to 2 points of healing.
+On your turn, you discard up to 2 wounds.

 # Monk